zsuzsannamangu/DjangoFinalProject/README.md

 This was a super fun project.
 I absolutely love the structure of Django and the simplicity of Python.
 It was also a great experience to work on a team and connect on daily standup meetings.

-Below are descriptions of the stories I worked on, along with code snippets.
+Below are code snippets of the stories I worked on with comments.

 # CRUD Functionality - views.py: